PwQt/magic-items-2/README.md

 ## Credit

-This is a maintained version of Magic Items module for Foundry V11 and D&D 3.0, originally created by Simone.
+This is a maintained version of Magic Items module, originally created by Simone.

 [Magic Items](https://gitlab.com/riccisi/foundryvtt-magic-items) is a module for Foundry VTT by Simone and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).